-At Mayes Tyrepower Echuca, we recommend the use of premium brake pads and components, and we offer disc and drum machining.
-If you're in Echuca, give us a call on (03) 5482 4644 to discuss your brake repairs today.
+At Mayes Tyrepower Echuca, we recommend the use of premium brake pads and components.
+We also offer disc and drum machining.
+If you're in Echuca and Moama, or the surrounding areas, including Tongala, Kyabram, Lockington, Mathoura and Rochester, call us on (03) 5482 4644 to discuss your brake servicing and repairs today.

-When you press your brake pedal, you engage a complex system.
-Here's how it works: the applying of the brake pedal forces brake fluid to engage systems that force the brake pad onto the brake disc rotor, causing friction and bringing your car to a stop.
-The brake pads of your car are fitted to the brake caliper, this is the part of the car that applies and releases the brake pads from the disc rotor.
+There’s a lot you don’t see when you step on the brakes.
+Pressing the brake pedal sends out fluid that activate your braking system.
+This forces the brake pad onto the disc rotor, causing friction and bringing your car to a stop.
+The brake pads of your car are fitted to the brake calliper.
+This is the part of the car that applies and releases the brake pads from the disc rotor.